tamas-csanyi-cgi/bonnie/README.md

 # Bonnie live environment

 The Bonnie application is up and running as a docker container on [https://bonnee.eu/](https://bonnee.eu/).
-It can be continuously updated via Jenkins server.
+Bonnie has a multibranch build pipeline in Jenkins.
+This pipeline is triggered by git push events and build new artifacts of Bonnie backend and frontend.
+In the last stage of the pipeline we restart Bonnie with the new versions of backend and frontend.
+You can see the build pipeline here: https://bonnee.eu/ci/job/build-bonnie/.
+You find the pipeline definition in the file names "Jenkinsfile" under bonnie's repository.